collinedwa/market-app/README.md

 ![user](screenshots/ma4.png)

 ### "/user/edit" Edit user information:
-Allows user to change credentials.
+Allows user to change credentials or delete the account.
 Will log out the user if the username or password is changed.

 ![edit](screenshots/ma5.png)